deneha/azure-guidance/best-practices-api-design.md

 ## Introduction to Representational State Transfer (REST)
 In his dissertation in 2000, Roy Fielding proposed an alternative architectural approach to structuring the operations exposed by web services; REST.
 REST is an architectural style for building distributed systems based on hypermedia.
 A primary advantage of the REST model is that it is based on open standards and does not bind the implementation of the model or the client applications that access it to any specific implementation.
 For example, a REST web service could be implemented by using the Microsoft ASP.NET Web API, and client applications could be developed by using any language and toolset that can generate HTTP requests and parse HTTP responses.

-> **Note**: REST is actually independent of any underlying protocol and is not necessarily tied to HTTP.
+> [AZURE.NOTE]: REST is actually independent of any underlying protocol and is not necessarily tied to HTTP.
 However, most common implementations of systems that are based on REST utilize HTTP as the application protocol for sending and receiving requests.
 This document focusses on mapping REST principles to systems designed to operate using HTTP.

 The REST model uses a navigational scheme to represent objects and services over a network (referred to as _resources_).
 Many systems that implement REST typically use the HTTP protocol to transmit requests to access these resources.
 In these systems, a client application submits a request in the form of a URI that identifies a resource, and an HTTP method (the most common being GET, POST, PUT, or DELETE) that indicates the operation to be performed on that resource.
 The body of the HTTP request contains the data required to perform the operation.
 The important point to understand is that REST defines a stateless request model.
 HTTP requests should be independent and may occur in any order, so attempting to retain transient state information between requests is not feasible.
 The only place where information is stored is in the resources themselves, and each request should be an atomic operation.
 Effectively, a REST model implements a finite state machine where a request transitions a resource from one well-defined non-transient state to another.

-> **Note**: The stateless nature of individual requests in the REST model enables a system constructed by following these principles to be highly scalable.
+> [AZURE.NOTE] The stateless nature of individual requests in the REST model enables a system constructed by following these principles to be highly scalable.
 There is no need to retain any affinity between a client application making a series of requests and the specific web servers handling those requests.

 Another crucial point in implementing an effective REST model is to understand the relationships between the various resources to which the model provides access.
 These resources are typically organized as collections and relationships.
 For example, suppose that a quick analysis of an ecommerce system shows that there are two collections in which client applications are likely to be interested: orders and customers.
 Each order and customer should have its own unique key for identification purposes.
 The URI to access the collection of orders could be something as simple as _/orders_, and similarly the URI for retrieving all customers could be _/customers_.
 Issuing an HTTP GET request to the _/orders_ URI should return a list representing all orders in the collection encoded as an HTTP response: